openshift/rosa/README.md

 You can step through each of these options interactively by using the `--interactive` flag.

 ```
-$ moactl create cluster --interactive
+$ rosa create cluster --interactive
 ```

 Otherwise, run the following command to create your cluster with the default cluster settings.
 The default settings are as follows:

 * The AWS region you have configured for the AWS CLI
-* The most recent version of OpenShift available to moactl
+* The most recent version of OpenShift available to rosa
 * A single availability zone
 * Public cluster (Public API)
 * Master nodes: 3